DeepSSM: Deep State-Space Model for 3D Human Motion Prediction: Conclusion

-In this paper, we reformulate the human motion system as a deep state-space model by utilizing both the merits of deep representation and the state-space model, providing a unified formulation for various human motion systems, and be also used to analyze the prior models.
-Furthermore, an end-to-end feedforward network is presented to build this model, jointly achieving state initialization and state transition of the system.
-What's more, the proposed ATPL can effectively guide the recursive model to achieve more accurate predictions.
-Finally, we evaluate our model on two challenging datasets, and our model achieves state-of-the-art performance.
-The experiments also show that the coordinate-level features of human motion can further improve the performance of the system.
+This paper proposes the human motion system as a deep state-space model (DeepSSM).
+The proposed DeepSSM utilizes the multi-order representation of both the deep network and the state-space model, which provides a unified formulation for various human motion systems.
+The proposed DeepSSM can also be used to analyze prior models.
+Furthermore, a novel feedforward-based encoder-decoder is built to parameterize the proposed DeepSSM, jointly achieving state-state transition and state-observation transition.
+What is more, the proposed WT-MPJPE loss can further guide the recursive model to achieve more accurate predictions.
+Finally, we evaluate our model on two challenging datasets, achieving state-of-the-art performance.
+The experiments also show that the coordinate-level features of human motion can further improve the system's performance.